valentynkt/BackendGarden/content/notes/Adapter Pattern.md

 >- Modify your app's code to communicate solely through these adapters.
 >- When a call is made, the adapter translates XML data into JSON format and forwards it to the appropriate analytics library methods.

-**Summary:** By employing the Adapter pattern, you bridge the gap between incompatible interfaces, ensuring smooth integration of third-party components into your application without compromising existing functionality.
+**Summary:** By employing the Adapter pattern, you [[Bridge Pattern|Bridge]] the gap between incompatible interfaces, ensuring smooth integration of third-party components into your application without compromising existing functionality.

 ![[Pasted image 20240402193201.png]]